 Day 7: Enjoy East Cape and continue to Whakatane

 The historic East Cape Lighthouse is famed for the first place to see the day as it is NZ most easterly point.
 Get up early to be one of the very few to view the sunrise from this lighthouse.
 Perched 154 metres above sea level and enduring 700 steps to the top this will be a peaceful morning you won’t forget in a hurry.
 In the afternoon drive on to Whakatane for an overnight stay (3.5 hours drive).
 Spend the hours in the car attempting to say the name of the town – it will be fun!

 Whakatane is home to White Island.
 New Zealand’s only marine volcano.
 After an hour boat ride to the island, you will get a 2 hour guided tour of the island learning about the history of the miners in the island, the volcanic importance of the island and even get close to the active crater.
 Something truly and unique and possibly something you will only ever do once!
 You could stay the night in Whakatane if you feel too tired or continue on for the hours to Tauranga.

 Day 9: Enjoy Tauranga

 On this day enjoy a free day exploring Tauranga and Mount Maunganui.
 Suggestions Include: Paddle boarding, climbing Mount Maunganui for some incredible views of the bay, trying your hand at surfing or simply relax – after all you are on holiday!

 Day 10: Return to Auckland

-So there you have it I just rolled all our favorite spots into a New Zealand North Island Itinerary 10 days of pure excitement!
+So there you have it I just rolled all our favourite spots on the North Island into ten days!
 Where would you go if you only have ten days to spare?